 - Do you want to determine the sex of your baby in advance for family planning reasons or for medical reasons?

-If these conditions apply to you and you are considering starting a family, contact us in Beverly Hills or Sherman Oaks to discuss preimplantation genetic diagnosis with one of our board certified fertility specialists.
+If these conditions apply to you and you are considering starting a family, contact us in Mexico, Beverly Hills or Sherman Oaks to discuss preimplantation genetic diagnosis with one of our board certified fertility specialists.

 What Are the Benefits of Preimplantation Genetic Diagnosis